 Instagram Stories have changed the way we use Instagram, turning the platform into something more than your everyday online photo album.

 Initially released as a thinly-veiled attempt to mimic the popular Snapchat feature, now, Instagram is upping the ante for stories with the recent launch of product stickers.
 Shopify merchants can enable through our Instagram sales channel to let customers discover, shop, and buy products directly from Instagram.
+You can also check our guide on how to get followers on Instagram to reach to reach more Instagram users and sell your products directly to them.

 Your business can use Instagram Stories as a way to keep your most loyal followers engaged while leaving your content open for new audiences to discover.
 In this brief guide, we’ll share how to introduce stories into your Instagram marketing mix.
+If you are looking to get a verified badge on Instagram, check out how to get verified on Instagram guide to get started.

 Instagram Stories 101